IVSoftware/dgv-with-auto-total-class/readme.md

 Your code so far looks reasonable except that there are a few missing pieces in terms of getting everything hooked up so I'll offer a few suggestions.
 The first would be to simplify the data binding for the `DataGridView` where all you need is `dataGridView.DataSource = childs`.
-If you did nothing else besides initialize it by overriding `MainForm.OnLoad` you'd already have a decent-looking view but it would be missing interactions.
+If you did nothing else besides initialize it by overriding `MainForm.OnLoad` you'd already have a decent-looking view (but it would be missing the two-way interactions).

 ![prelim](https://github.com/IVSoftware/dgv-with-auto-total-class/blob/master/dgv-with-auto-total-class/ReadMe/prelim.png)